 Dedicated to delivering a memorable dining experience, The Chart House aims to provide delicious and uncomplicated dishes.
 The Chart House is a family run restaurant which offers sincere and loving service.
 They are fantastic with all dietary needs and will prepare their food to suit your requirements.
 The Chart House won Best Restaurant in Dingle and Kerry in 2008 and 2010.
 Try the Roast fillets of monkfish with seafood risotto cakes and sundried tomato cream.

-Diner, Restaurant, American, Irish, Fast Food, Vegetarian, $$$
+Diner, Restaurant, Fast Food, Contemporary, American, Vegetarian, $$$

 Dingle Diner is a modern American-style diner with a bright, lively atmosphere and great portions.
 The decor is simple and expressive with orange seats which stand out against black borders and white walls.
 Dingle Diner serves a variety of ‘tasters’, including spicy BBQ wings and nachos (with all the trimmings).
 A variety of burgers made with local Irish beef are available for between €8.50 and €10.50.